pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 During a long-running conversation it may eventually become necessary to upgrade the DR algorithm.
 One party to a conversation may invoke an algorithm upgrade by sending a DR Init request with an Embedded Key subpacket containing an ephemeral subkey of the new algorithm type.
 The message ephemeral subkey continues the current DR, while the Embedded Key subpacket in the flow control signature attempts to initialise a new DR.
-The other party can accept the upgrade by replying in the existing ratchet with a matching DR Init request that uses the new algorithm.
+The other party can accept the upgrade by replying in the existing double ratchet with a matching DR Init request that uses the new algorithm.
 Once both parties have sent DR Init requests, the new double ratchet acts as a direct continuation of the old.

 ## Multi-party communications ((WIP))